nais/doc/docs/clusters/gcp.md

 | nav.no           | internet                          | manually configured, contact at \#tech-sikkerhet.
 URLs containing `/metrics`, `/actuator` or `/internal` are blocked |
 | intern.nav.no    | [naisdevice](../device/README.md) | used by non-public/internet-facing applications \(previously called adeo.no\).                                       |

-More info about how DNS is configured for these domains can be found [here](../appendix/ingress-dns.md)
+You can also learn about [how DNS is configured.](../appendix/ingress-dns.md)

 ### labs-gcp ingresses